Amazon DynamoDB Component

 Description

-Amazon DynamoDB is a key-value and document database from Amazon Web Services.
-The Amazon DynamoDB component allows you to create, read, update, or delete objects (items) within an Amazon DynamoDB database.
+Amazon DynamoDB is a key-value and document database from Amazon Web Services (AWS).
+This component allows you to create, read, update, and delete items within an Amazon DynamoDB database.

 Connections

 An AWS IAM access key pair is required to interact with Amazon DynamoDB.
-Make sure that the key pair you generate in AWS has proper permissions to the DynamoDB resources you want to access.
-Read more about DynamoDB IAM actions in the AWS docs.
+Ensure the key pair generated in AWS has proper permissions to the DynamoDB resources to access.
+Read more about DynamoDB IAM actions in the AWS documentation.

 | Input | Notes | Example |